Feds Raid Rudy Giuliani’s NYC Apartment in Ukraine Probe

 Federal authorities in Manhattan executed a search warrant at Rudy Giuliani’s Upper East Side apartment and office on Wednesday, marking a significant escalation in a criminal probe into his dealings in Ukraine.

 According to The New York Times, which first reported the raid, investigators seized Giuliani’s electronic devices and searched both his Madison Avenue apartment and Park Avenue office at about 6 a.m.
-A law enforcement official confirmed to The Daily Beast that the feds executed the warrant at Giuliani’s home.
+A law enforcement official confirmed to The Daily Beast that the feds raided Giuliani’s home.

+A search warrant was also executed at the Washington, D.C. home of lawyer Victoria Toensing, a former top DOJ official and Giuliani associate, who was involved in the effort to dig for dirt on Joe and Hunter Biden in Ukraine, the Times reported.
+According to ABC News, investigators only requested her cell phone, which she handed over.

-The warrants suggest investigators are intensifying their investigation into whether Giuliani, a former New York City mayor and personal lawyer for President Donald Trump, illegally lobbied the Trump administration on behalf of Ukrainian officials and oligarchs in 2019.
-Giuliani was trying to dig for dirt on Joe Biden and Hunter Biden in Ukraine at the same time.
+The warrants suggest investigators are intensifying their investigation into whether Giuliani, a former New York City mayor and personal lawyer for President Donald Trump, illegally lobbied the Trump administration on behalf of Ukrainian officials and oligarchs in 2019, at the same time he was hunting for dirt on the Bidens.

 The Southern District of New York declined The Daily Beast’s request for comment.
-Details of the search warrant were not immediately available.
-Inquiries to Giuliani and his attorneys were not immediately returned on Wednesday afternoon.
+Details of the search warrant were not immediately available and inquiries to Giuliani and his attorneys were not returned.
+A tweet on Giuliani’s account said he’d read a live statement on radio on Wednesday afternoon—but it was later deleted and he never appeared on air.

+Toensing’s law firm, diGenova & Toensing, said in a statement that she was a “former federal prosecutor and senior Justice Department official” who “would have been happy to turn over” anything relevant.
+“All they had to do was ask,” it said.
+“Ms. Toensing was informed that she is not a target of the investigation.”

-Giuliani’s lawyer, Robert Costello, confirmed the raid and told The Wall Street Journal the search warrant was seeking any communications between Giuliani and people including John Solomon, a columnist who was in communication with Giuliani about his efforts to get the Ukraine to open investigations into Joe Biden.
+Giuliani’s lawyer, Robert Costello, told The Wall Street Journal that the search warrant was seeking any communications between Giuliani and people including John Solomon, a columnist who was in communication with Giuliani about his efforts to get Ukraine to open investigations into Biden.

-The FBI and U.S. Attorney’s Office in Manhattan had reportedly been trying to secure a search warrant for Giuliani’s phones but were blocked while Trump was in power.
-The Justice Department lifted its objections once Merrick Garland was confirmed as Biden’s attorney general.
+The FBI and U.S. Attorney’s Office in Manhattan had reportedly been trying to secure a search warrant for Giuliani’s phones for months but were blocked while Trump was in power.
+The DOJ reportedly lifted its objections once Merrick Garland was confirmed as Biden’s attorney general.

 “In addition, like any search warrant, a District Judge found that there is probable cause that Giuliani’s apartment and electronic devices contain instrumentalities of a crime,” Rahman said.
 “The next step is for a ‘taint team’ to review the seized materials to ensure that the federal agents and prosecutors who are actually handling the investigation do not access any privileged materials.”